Balantidium coli: Morphology

 Balantidium coli as seen in a wet mount of a stool specimen.
 The organism is surrounded by cilia.

 Balantidium coli has two developmental stages, a trophozoite stage and a cyst stage.
 In trophozoites, the two nuclei are visible.
 The macronucleus is long and sausage-shaped, and the spherical micronucleus is nested next to it, often hidden by the macronucleus.
 The opening, known as the peristome, at the pointed anterior end leads to the cytostome, or the mouth.
 Cysts are smaller than trophozoites and are round and have a tough, heavy cyst wall made of one or two layers.
 Usually only the macronucleus and sometimes cilia and contractile vacuoles are visible in the cyst, however, both nuclei are present because nuclear multiplication does not occur when the organism is a cyst.
 Living trophozoites and cysts are yellowish or greenish in color.

 Transmission

 Balantidium is the only ciliated protozoan known to infect humans.
-Balantidiasis is a zoonotic disease and is acquired by humans via the feco-oral route from the normal host, the domestic pig, where it is asymptomatic.
+Balantidiasis is a zoonotic disease and is acquired by humans via the fecal–oral route from the normal host, the domestic pig, where it is asymptomatic.
 Contaminated water is the most common mechanism of transmission.